 Land ownership is important for determining whether additional coordination is needed ahead of vegetation management activities.
-See District-specific posters for more detailed land ownership information.
+See the District-specific posters on the Roadside Resources webpage for more detailed land ownership information.
 Contact Roadside Resources to receive a poster if your office does not have one available.